A Systematic Survey of Blockchained Federated Learning: Introduction

-\item Learning data can be stored and shared on the distributed ledger.
-Once the data are recorded on the distributed ledger, they can be hardly tampered.
-Meanwhile, authorized clients can access to the distributed ledger to retrieve the public data, improving the training efficiency. \end{itemize}
+\item Learning data can be permanently stored and effectively shared on a distributed ledger.
+Once the data are recorded on the main chain, it becomes hard for them being tampered.
+Meanwhile, authorized clients can get access to the blockchain to retrieve the historical data regarding stored on blockchain, facilitating data queries. \end{itemize}

-From existing research, despite the excellent performance of BCFL in terms of decentralization and providing incentives, new problems such as resource allocation, communication delays, and external attacks arising from the combination of the two still need to be addressed in future research.
+Despite the excellent performance of BCFL in terms of achieving decentralization and providing incentives, several new problems, such as resource allocation, communication delays, and external attacks, arising from the combination of the two techniques still need to be well addressed in future research.
+Besides, the major problem with current research on BCFL is lacking adequate understanding of how blockchain and FL can be consolidated to achieve better efficiency and security performance.

+There are few surveys exploring the topic of BCFL.
+In \cite{li2021blockchain}, the authors briefly summarize the latest progress in BCFL and discuss how to improve the performance of BCFL.
+The work in \cite{li2021blockchain2} analyse BCFL from the perspective of its layers composition.
+However, all of them are mainly a simple combination of blockchain and FL, lacking systematic analysis and in-depth discussion of the new challenges faced by BCFL.

+To fill the gap, we carry out this survey in a comprehensive way.
+We first introduce the background of FL and blockchain, and then we survey the architectures, blockchain types, and learning devices of BCFL.
+Next, we illustrate the four main functions of BCFL, i.e., the verification of model updates, the aggregation of global model, the utilization of the distributed ledger, and incentive mechanisms.
+We also analyze the applications of BCFL in the Internet of Things (IoT), healthcare, and business.
+In addition, we discuss the new challenges of BCFL and explore some promising future research directions.

-To the best of our knowledge, our paper is the first comprehensive investigation of BCFL.
-Following are the main contributions of our work:
+To the best of our knowledge, this paper is the first comprehensive investigation of BCFL.
+Followings are the main contributions of our work:

 \begin{itemize}